MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 To be displayed, these images have to be converted from their source format to a RAW format.
 The conversion can either be done:

-- At build-time, using the image generator tool.
+- At build-time, using the Image Generator.
 - At run-time, using the relevant decoder library.

 Immutable images are declared in :ref:`Classpath<chapter.microej.classpath>` ``*.images.list`` files (**or** in ``*.imagesext.list`` for an external resource, see :ref:`chapter.microej.applicationResources`).